 2. Negotiations with the seller

 If you are buying new property, you usually follow the standard terms and conditions offered by the seller and sign a standard contract of sale, but in the case of secondary market contract - it is always a subject of free discussion and negotiation.
 This is a very important stage on which you will define the final price, possible financing from the owner (installments), stipulate the size of deposit, define the responsibility of each party in payments of taxes and fees required in the conveyance of the property, etc. It is also very important at this time to conduct independent technical and legal assessment of the proposed property (due diligence).
-Here you can read about what the criteria in this study should be considered.
-We are ready and able assist in this analysis.

 3. Preparation of the transaction